 Tips for Choosing a Tax-Filing Service

 - Tax season is a good time to take stock of your overall financial picture.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - TurboTax and H&R Block are two of the most well-known tax-filing services.
 There are other great services to consider, though, so make sure to shop around.
 Check out our list of the best tax filing software, as well as the best free online tax software.